OutSystems/docs-product/src/develop/logic/emails-reactive/intro.md

 ## Prerequisites

-To use this feature, you must meet the following requirements.
+To use this feature, you must meet the following requirements for the [technical previews](https://success.outsystems.com/Support/Enterprise_Customers/Upgrading/Technical_Preview_features).

 **General requirements**